Updated: February 2, 2026

 Photo by Seth Doyle on Unsplash

-Each platform has its own format and audience expectations.
-While your aesthetic should remain cohesive, adapt it slightly for different spaces:
+Every platform has its own format and audience expectations, so while your aesthetic should be cohesive, you’ll want to adapt it slightly for different spaces:

 • Instagram: Visually polished, mix of feed posts, Stories, and Reels